osllmai/IndoxGen/docs/InteractiveFeedbackSynth.md

 ## Contributing

-Contributions to improve `SyntheticDataGeneratorHF` are welcome.
+Contributions to improve `InteractiveFeedbackSynth` are welcome.
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature.